General Information

 Following each deadline, a candidate’s completed application with all admission requirements and documents will be submitted to the Teacher Education Admission Committee (TEAC) for review.
 TEAC will review all applications and determine teacher candidacy.
 Candidates will receive a letter from the College of Education informing him or her of admitted status.

-Transition Point Two: Acceptance to the Student Teaching Internship Semester
+Transition Point Two: Acceptance to the Student Teaching Internship Semester (Licensure only)

 The Semester of Internship is classroom teaching with a mentor cooperating teacher.
 Candidates must be accepted to the Internship before they are given a placement in student teaching.
 The Office of Field Experience publishes deadlines for applications to the internship semester.